Understanding the Essentials of Planning: Unit vs. Lesson

 What's Unit Planning?

-Unit planning is all about seeing the big picture — when you sit down and start thinking about where you'll begin and where you want to end up.
-It's like mapping out a road trip.
-There's a starting and ending point, and all the stops you wish to make along the way.
+Unit planning is about seeing the big picture.
+When you sit down to plan, consider where you will start and where you want to end up.
+It's like mapping out a road trip; there's a starting point and an ending point, with all the stops you wish to make along the way.

-What are the major skills and concepts I want my students to master?
+What major skills and concepts do I want my students to master?

-How will I know if they actually "got it"?
+How will I know if my students have actually "got it"?

-And how do all these lessons connect so it feels like one smooth journey, not just random stops?
+How do all these lessons connect so they feel like one smooth journey, not just random stops?

-A good unit plan usually covers about 4 to 6 weeks of instruction.
-It ties everything back to the standards we need to hit, keeps me focused, gives my students a clear path, and makes teaching less stressful.
+A good unit plan usually covers 4 to 6 weeks of instruction.
+It ties everything back to the necessary standards.
+This keeps me focused, gives my students a clear path, and makes teaching less stressful.

-Think of it this way: you're pulling together the big questions, the academic vocabulary, the weekly reading skills, the main texts, and the genre you'll cover — and you're making sure everything connects back to how you'll assess them at the end.
-It's the foundation on which everything else builds.
+Think of it this way: you're integrating the big questions, academic vocabulary, weekly reading skills, main texts, and genres you’ll cover.
+Additionally, you ensure everything connects back to how you’ll assess them at the end.
+Your unit plan is the foundation on which everything else builds.

 Now that we have the big picture, let's discuss what lesson planning looks like.